aaronbloomfield/pdr/labs/lab09-64bit/index.md

 Took 0.007ms
 ```

-The following resource explains the merge sort algorithm.
+The following resource explains the binary search algorithm.
 This is what you need to implement in x86 assembly: [https://www.hackerearth.com/practice/algorithms/searching/binary-search/tutorial/](https://www.hackerearth.com/practice/algorithms/searching/binary-search/tutorial/)